Fresh Strawberry Cookies with white chocolate chips are a chewy, flavor–packed berry cookie made from scratch with fresh berries.

 This recipe for Fresh Strawberry Cookies makes a soft chewy cookie similar to crinkle cookies or those old school strawberry cake mix cookies.
 Only these strawberry crinkle cookies are made from scratch with fresh strawberries, flour, sugar and butter.
 A rather than purchased cake mix or special ingredients like strawberry powder and red dye.

 Yes, you can put strawberries in cookies!
 Made without eggs or cake mix these strawberry crinkle cookies use only real strawberries, white chocolate chips and pantry staples!
+Similar to these blueberry cookies, apple cookies and cranberry cookie recipes.

 - Frozen strawberries – fully defrosted.
 When measuring the berries in this recipe make sure you measure after being defrosted and include all the juice.
 Do not measure the berries frozen or else there will not be enough strawberries and strawberry juice in the batter.
 To substitute fresh berries in place of frozen freeze the berries first then continue as directed.
 You can also make these delicious berry cookies with blueberries, blackberries, cranberries and more!